Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 - SwaggerUI makes it easy to work with and test APIs - easier to use than postman or curl etc.

-Implementing a database into this app:
-- DO AWS stuff first, and use dynamoDB

 ---
 ## Getting a project set up
 You can create .net core apps quickily and easily now by running a few simple commands.
 - ``dotnet new webapi`` was used for the above project, which quickly scaffolds a web api.